 Custom domains give your site a professional look, strengthen your brand, and make it easy for visitors to find you on the web.
 Manage, transfer, and connect your domains in the Domains panel.
 In the Home Menu, click Settings, and then click Domains.

 Web hosting and domain hosting, though closely related, are two different services.
-Learn more about the differences and what Squarespace offers.
+To learn about the differences, visit Web hosting vs. domain hosting.

 Using a domain you already own

 If you purchased a custom domain from a third-party provider, you can either transfer it to Squarespace or connect it.
 In most cases, we recommend transferring, which helps you manage all aspects of your site in one place.

 - Transferring lets you manage both your domain and website through Squarespace.

 - Connecting keeps your domain with your current host while pointing it to your Squarespace site.

 Registering domains through Squarespace is the fastest way to get new custom domains for your site.
 Visit our Squarespace domains guides to learn how to register one free domain, purchase multiple domains, remove the “www” from your domain, get full DNS control and Whois privacy, and more.